-I examine three plausible causal pathways: within-college peer socialization, faculty or curriculum, and long-run mechanisms.
-Beginning with within-college peer socialization, I find suggestive evidence that UC campuses facilitate more intense peer exposure and have student bodies that are especially likely to shift their enrollees toward the political left.
-UC students self-report higher rates of living in student housing, discuss current events with friends more frequently, and cite their friends as their largest political influence, unlike their counterparts at teaching-oriented colleges.
-Students subject to the UC's top percentile policy are also exposed to peers who are more liberal and affluent, but less Christian or White.
+I evaluate three plausible causal pathways: peer socialization during college, faculty or curriculum, and long-run mechanisms.
+Beginning with peer socialization during college, I find that selective colleges like UC campuses facilitate more intense peer exposure and have student bodies that are especially likely to shift their enrollees toward the political left.
+UC students self-report higher rates of living in student housing, discuss current events with friends more frequently, and cite their friends as their largest political influence, unlike their counterparts at less selective colleges.
+Students subject to the UC's top percentile policy are also exposed to peers who are more liberal and affluent, but are less Christian or White than peers at counterfactual institutions.
+In each case, differences between highly selective UCs and less selective colleges in California parallel those in other college sectors and locations.

 Survey data from faculty suggest that intentional efforts to engage students in the political process or introduce current events into curricula do not explain the effects I observe.
-Despite leaning left relative to other campuses, UC faculty self-report higher tolerance of far-right views, fewer assignments on race and gender, and less interest in influencing politics, changing social attitudes, and teaching their students citizenship, morals, or how to change society.
-Causal evidence showing that the UC increases earnings, degree attainment, and graduate school attendance imply that these long-run mechanisms could affect partisanship or turnout by impacting longer-term policy views, priorities, or peer exposure (Bleemer, 2021b).
+Despite leaning left relative to faculty at less selective campuses, UC faculty are more supportive of far-right speakers on campus and self-report fewer assignments on race and gender, less interest in influencing politics, changing social attitudes, and teaching their students citizenship, morals, or how to change society.
+Unlike their accurate beliefs about their peers being relatively liberal, UC students' do not accurately perceive the leftward lean of their faculty relative to those at less selective campuses.
+Causal evidence showing that the UC increases earnings, degree attainment, and graduate school attendance imply that these long-run mechanisms could affect partisanship or turnout by impacting longer-term policy views, priorities, or peer exposure.